Table of Contents

 He also discusses the results with several doctors and nutritionists.
 And they are shocking: in just one month, Spurlock gained over 11 kg, which corresponds to 13% of his initial weight.
 His body fat percentage rose from 11% to 18%.
 Spurlock's cholesterol levels and blood pressure increased significantly, reaching levels that represented a demonstrable health risk in this short period of time.
 After 30 days of fast food, his risk of cardiovascular disease had doubled and his liver values had deteriorated massively.

 Spurlock was tired, listless and in a bad mood, which had a negative impact on his sex and social life.
-Furthermore, over time he felt an increasing urge to eat junk food, even though he felt bad afterwards.[31]
-This points to the aforementioned addictive potential of such products.
+Furthermore, he felt an increasing urge to eat junk food over time, even though he felt bad afterwards.31 This points to the aforementioned addictive potential of such products.
 Nevertheless, you are not automatically at the mercy of the junk food trap.

 Everything important in a nutshell